gmdaoeth/artist-info/README.md

 ## Code archival

-The official on-chain code repository for the gm.studio was deployed to [0x8229e9bc30cb02c2d9af25022bc146a302c48c47](https://etherscan.io/address/0x8229e9bc30cb02c2d9af25022bc146a302c48c47#readContract).
+The official on-chain code repository for the gm.studio is located at [0x8229e9bc30cb02c2d9af25022bc146a302c48c47](https://etherscan.io/address/0x8229e9bc30cb02c2d9af25022bc146a302c48c47#readContract).
-This repository is used to store the code for all on-chain collections and acts as a central database thereof.
+This repository stores the code for all on-chain collections and acts as a central database.

 ### Storing in contract bytecode